-In 2017, the College provided a variety of experiences to deepen understanding of the College value of Community, in particular by joining Pittwater Parish to focus on Compassion for those in our community.
+In 2018, the School provided a variety of experiences to deepen understanding of the School value of Stewardship, in particular by joining Pittwater Parish to focus on 'courage to be the disciples of our time' to all in our community.
 Staff were involved in professional learning in mission to strengthen faith formation along with collaborative practice focused on the learning needs of students.

-The College extended the one-to-one iPad program to all students in Years 7 to 12.
+The School revised the BYOD program to allow students in Years 10-12 to choose the device that best meets their learning needs whilst students in Years 7-9 continued using iPads in the classrooms.
 The College focussed on developing a culture of critical thinking, creative problem solving and effective communication.
 The MindMatters mental health framework focused attention on social and emotional learning to enhance student resilience.
-Students were guided through the process of academic goal setting and using data to self-evaluate.
+Students were guided through the process of academic goal setting and using data to self-evaluate